 Everywhere I look, I’m continuing to see new research published on how plant molecules can target their powerful effects to coax your body into balancing your hormones.

-And that’s important, because hormonal imbalance is the root cause of a wide range of symptoms, including:
+And that’s important, because hormonal imbalance is the root cause of a wide range of perimenopause and menopause symptoms, including: